proofzero/rollupid/docs/3id/console/index.md

 ### Roll Keys

-"Roll Keys" allows you to generate a new secret and expire an existing one.
+"Roll Keys" allows you to generate a new secret and expire the existing one.

 ## Smart Contracts and Logins